franzcampued/learning_powerbi/Notes.md

 Key Decision Point:

+Question
-Question																											Go with DimDate					Go with Calculated Column Is this date part of my core reporting timeline (sales, orders, inventory)?											✅ Yes							❌ No Is this for a specific use case (like PromotionEndDate, EventDeadline, DeliveryETA) not shared with other data?		❌ No							✅ Yes
+Is this date part of my core reporting timeline (sales, orders, inventory)? - Go with DimDate Is this for a specific use case (like PromotionEndDate, EventDeadline, DeliveryETA) not shared with other data? - Go with Calculated Column
-Will I need time intelligence functions (YTD, MTD, drill-downs) on this date?										✅ Yes							❌ No Do I need to connect it to other fact tables or slicers using time hierarchy?										✅ Yes							❌ No
+Will I need time intelligence functions (YTD, MTD, drill-downs) on this date?- Go with DimDate Do I need to connect it to other fact tables or slicers using time hierarchy? - Go with DimDate